projectcalico/calico/master/networking/advertise-service-ips.md

    For help see, [BGP configuration resource]({{site.baseurl}}/{{page.version}}/reference/resources/bgpconfig).

+> **Note**: If you are setting a cluster CIDR using the legacy environment variable CALICO_ADVERTISE_CLUSTER_IPS,
+> note that it takes precedence over any serviceClusterIPs defined in BGPConfiguration.
+We recommend removing the
+> deprecated CALICO_ADVERTISE_CLUSTER_IPS and replacing it with BGPConfiguration.
+{: .alert .alert-info}

 #### Advertise service external IP addresses

 1. Identify the external IP ranges of all services that you want to advertise outside of the {{site.prodname}} cluster.